xdslproject/training-intro/practical/general/ARCHER2.md

 user@login01:~$ cd /work/d011/d011/$USER
 ```

-We have preprepared a series of modules which will provide us with LLVM 16, xDSL, and the correct Python version.
+We have preprepared a series of modules which will provide us with LLVM 16, xDSL version 0.12.1, and the correct Python version.
 You should therefore issue:

 ```bash
 user@login01:~$ module use /work/d011/shared/modules